rackerlabs/rackspace-how-to/content/cloud-servers/general-package-installation-guidelines.md

         pacman -S PACKAGENAME

--   Removea package:
+-   Remove a package (while keeping its configuration files):

         pacman -R PACKAGENAME

--   Remove a package, along with its configuration files and unneeded
+-   Remove a package and purge its configuration files and unneeded
     dependencies:

         pacman -Rsn PACKAGENAME